awsdocs/amazon-athena-user-guide/doc_source/rows-and-structs.md

 +------------------------+
 ```

-## Finding Keywords in Arrays<a name="filtering-with-regexp"></a>
+## Finding Keywords in Arrays Using `regexp_like`<a name="filtering-with-regexp"></a>

-To search a dataset for a keyword within an element inside an array, use the `regexp_like` function\.
+The following examples illustrate how to search a dataset for a keyword within an element inside an array, using the [regexp\_like](https://prestodb.io/docs/0.172/functions/regexp.html) function\.
+It takes as an input a regular expression pattern to evaluate, or a list of terms separated by a pipe \(\|\), evaluates the pattern, and determines if the specified string contains it\.

+The regular expression pattern needs to be contained within the string, and does not have to match it\.
+To match the entire string, enclose the pattern with ^ at the beginning of it, and $ at the end, such as `'^pattern$'`\.

 Consider an array of sites containing their hostname, and a `flaggedActivity` element\.
 This element includes an `ARRAY`, containing several `MAP` elements, each listing different popular keywords and their popularity count\.
 Assume you want to find a particular keyword inside a `MAP` in this array\.

-To search this dataset for sites with a specific keyword, use the `regexp_like` function\.

-**Note**
-Instead of using the SQL `LIKE` operator, this query uses the `regexp_like` function\.
-This function takes as an input a regular expression pattern to evaluate, or a list of terms separated by `|`, known as an `OR` operator\.
-Additionally, searching for a large number of keywords is more efficient with the `regexp_like` function, because its performance exceeds that of the SQL `LIKE` operator\.
+To search this dataset for sites with a specific keyword, we use `regexp_like` instead of the similar SQL `LIKE` operator, because searching for a large number of keywords is more efficient with `regexp_like`\.

+**Example Example 1: Using `regexp_like`**
+The query in this example uses the `regexp_like` function to search for terms `'politics|bigdata'`, found in values within arrays:

 ```
 WITH dataset AS (